jax-ml/jax/docs/301/remat.md

 `jax.grad(f)`, you could say that you:

-* Shouldn't apply {func}`jax.checkpoint` to the whole function `f`, since that wouldn't save any memory (and will perform wasteful recomputation).
+* Shouldn't apply {func}`jax.checkpoint` to the whole function `f`, since that wouldn't save any memory (and would perform wasteful recomputation).
-* Shouldn't apply {func}`jax.checkpoint` to the last sub-function `f3`, since that wouldn't save any memory (and will perform wasteful recomputation).
+* Shouldn't apply {func}`jax.checkpoint` to the last sub-function `f3`, since that wouldn't save any memory (and would perform wasteful recomputation).
 * Could apply {func}`jax.checkpoint` to `f1`, `f2`, or their composition
   `lambda x: f2(f1(x))`, since any of those might save memory and would express different memory/recompute tradeoffs.